gvwilson/thirdbit/src/fiction/in-heck/index.md

 It makes you invisible to machines,"
 Patient added as Maddy opened her mouth to ask.
-"They will still register your presence if you make physical contact or disturb your surroundings, but if you are quiet and still, they will simply not notice you."
+"They will still register your presence if you make physical contact or disturb your surroundings, but if you do not, they will simply not notice you."

 It held out the bracelet again.